DavidVujic/python-polylith/README.md

 >...
 Polylith is a software architecture that applies functional thinking at the system scale.
 It helps us build simple, maintainable, testable, and scalable backend systems. ...
 (from the [Polylith Architecture docs](https://polylith.gitbook.io/polylith/))

-Polylith is an architecture for monorepos (with tooling support) and was originally built for Clojure.
+Polylith is an architecture, with tooling support, that was originally built for Clojure.
 This repo brings __Polylith to Python__.

 Polylith is using a components-first architecture.